 The directors, chief executive officer and other key management personnel are also considered to be related parties to the bank.
-No transaction between the bank and KMPs was observed other than as prescribed under the employee's bylaws of the bank and relating to remuneration.
+No transaction between the bank and KMPs was observed other than as prescribed under the Employee Service Bylaw of the bank.